Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 You can validate that it's working correctly when you do runserver - you should see "Watching for file changes with WatchmanReloader"
 If it's not working you will see "Watching for file changes with StatReloader"

+## Project best practices
+- Preferred naming structure for all .jsx files is camel case. so for a react component named PasswordField the filename would be PasswordField.jsx
+- When in doubt refer to [AirBnB best practices](https://github.com/airbnb/javascript/tree/master/react)